-Last post, I recommended two purple leaf beech trees for the residential garden.
-In it, I covered the purple fountain beech.
+In the past, I have recommended two purple leaf beech trees for residential gardens.
+I have already covered the purple fountain beech.
 Now, I will cover the Tri-color beech, but with a caveat at the end of this post that may be changing my recommendation.

 Tri Color Beech = Big Color Splash